kalisio/feathers-distributed/README.md

 By default the module adds an express middleware on the `/distribution/healthcheck/:key` route.
 You can perform a healthcheck status for each available partition key using this route and a GET HTTP method, the following responses are possible:
 * HTTP code 200 with the list of registered remote services for this key
 * HTTP code 404 if no application has been registered for this key
-* HTTP code 500 if the none remote application responds to the healthcheck signal
+* HTTP code 503 if some remote services do not respond to the healthcheck signal

 If you don't use partition keys you can omit the key request parameter as it will default to the `'default'` value.